renanmav/react-native-in-app-browser/README.md

 # react-native-in-app-browser

-An in-app-browser module for react-native exposing bindings for WKWebView and SFSafariViewController, powered by Nitro.
+An in-app-browser module for react-native exposing bindings for WKWebView and SFSafariViewController, powered by Nitro Modules.

 ## Docs